-The motor control circuit must have the following compo-
+The motor control circuit must have the following components in order to comply with the National Electrical Code.

-• Motor Disconnecting Device: A motor disconnecting device must be installed that is capable of disconnecting both the controller (motor starter) and the motor from their source of power.
+Motor Disconnecting Device: A motor disconnecting device must be installed that is capable of disconnecting both the controller (motor starter) and the motor from their source of power.